-We’ve always been fans of Kwara, so we’re excited to report that the camp is due to re-open on 1st September 2019, having been closed since June last year.
-Owned and operated by Kwando Safaris, the camp has been refurbished to a very high standard and it’ll continue to provide a great range of activities in a wildlife-rich part of the Delta.
+We’ve always been fans of Kwara.
+Owned and operated by Kwando Safaris, the camp was refurbished to a very high standard in 2019 and it’ll continue to provide a great range of activities in a wildlife-rich part of the Delta.
 Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, all scheduled activities, and a laundry service.
 The camp will be open throughout the year, with a three-night minimum stay.
 There is a minimum age requirement of 18 years old.

 ACCESS & LOCATION: